University of Glasgow

 Menopause research

-We're dismantling the menopause stigma so everyone feels empowered at work
+We're dismantling menopause stigma so everyone feels empowered at work

-One of the first studies in the world to explore employee's lived experience of menstrual health and menopause is informing national policy.
+One of the first studies in the world to explore employees’ lived experience of menstrual health and menopause is shaping national policy.

-The study by Professor Kat Riach of our Adam Smith Business School has informed the new workforce policy to help address health inequalities in the labour market.
+The study by Professor Kathleen Riach of Glasgow’s Adam Smith Business School has informed a new workforce policy to help address health inequalities in the labour market.

 The study seeks to understand the needs of women and people who menstruate to create an environment where those experiencing menopause or menstruation feel supported and valued in the workplace.

 Most employees can continue to work through menstruation or menopausal transition without having a disruptive impact on their jobs.
-However, for those who do have menstrual and menopausal health experiences that have some kind of impact on their working lives, cultural, structural or institutional conditions can negatively impact and exacerbate these experiences.
+However, for others, menstrual and menopausal health experiences can have a negative impact on their working lives while cultural, structural or institutional conditions can exacerbate these experiences.

-The study identified five ways that workplaces could have period-positive cultural practices or positive attitudes towards menopausal transition and summarised these through the acronym of MAPLE:
+The study identified five ways workplaces could demonstrate both period-positive cultural practices and positive attitudes towards menopausal transition - summarised by the acronym MAPLE:

-- Physical environment: The facilities available in a workplace environment had an impact on how sustainable work was when menstruating.
+Physical environment: The facilities available in a workplace environment have an impact on how sustainable work is when menstruating.

-- Line management: Line Management and direct supervisor relations were seen as fundamental to viewing menstrual health as either problematic or an area that could be positively discussed and worked through in the workplace.
+Line management: Line management and direct supervisor relations are seen as fundamental to viewing menstrual health as either problematic or an area that can be positively discussed and worked through in the workplace.

-- Education and awareness: Workplace education and awareness around menstruation was seen to be a positive step, with an emphasis on line management training, as well as training for all colleagues.
+Education and awareness: Workplace education and awareness around menstruation should be seen as a positive step, with an emphasis on line management training, as well as training for all colleagues.

 Menopause & menstrual health